 There can be a few exceptions however because certain aspects of the winemaking process can introduce gluten to the final product.
 So always read the label and, if possible, check with the company before drinking them by sending an email.
 Most companies have a helpline or an email address on their website.

 Champagne and sparkling wine are also safe to drink.
 Beware that individuals who are highly sensitive to gluten might still have a reaction after drinking wine.
 This is due to the caulking in the barrels the wines were aged in and not the wine itself.
 Note the brand and avoid it in the future.
 And wine coolers, which are high in sugar and carbohydrates, should be avoided.
 These usually contain barley malt, as they’re not pure wine.

 Which Spirits are Gluten Free?

 Vodka? – Vodka is a very tricky alcohol for gluten free drinkers.
-Technically, during the distillation process of the vodka, the gluten proteins from wheat based vodkas is supposed to be removed.
+Technically, during the distillation process of the vodka, the gluten proteins from wheat-based vodkas are supposed to be removed.
 However, many people have claimed that these vodkas (made from wheat) still contain gluten, thus leaving them feeling sick and nauseous.
-So to be safe, stay away from all wheat based vodkas if you have Celiac disease or a gluten sensitivity.
+So to be safe, stay away from all wheat based vodkas if you have Celiac disease or gluten sensitivity.

-However, you can still opt for a non-wheat, potato, corn, or grape based vodka which are typically cleared for gluten free consumption.
-These include brands like Smirnoff and Absolut.
+However, you can still opt for a non-wheat, potato, corn, or grape-based vodka which is typically cleared for gluten free consumption.
+These include brands like Gordon’s and Smirnoff.

 Rum? – Plain rum is gluten free, it’s made from sugar cane, not from the gluten grains wheat, barley or rye.
 In fact, plain rum is safe regardless of whether it’s dark or light rum.
 However, spiced rums and flavoured rums are not always safe on the gluten free diet, so you need to know what you’re buying.
 Choose brands like: Bacardi, Captain Morgan, or Malibu.